Adaptive Driving: Vehicle Hand Controls and Available Products

-An automobile adapted for ease of use by people with disabilities.
+An automobile is defined as a vehicle adapted for ease of use by people with disabilities.
 Today automobiles, whether a car, truck, or a van, can be adapted for a range of physical disabilities.
-For example; Foot pedals can be raised, or replaced with hand-controlled devices.
+For example; foot pedals can be raised, or replaced with hand-controlled devices.
 Automotive adaptive hand controls also make it possible to adjust acceleration as well braking.

 Adaptive vehicle control products are commonly prescribed by rehabilitation centers and installed by mobility equipment dealers and installers who specialize in vehicle modifications for persons with disabilities, seniors, and persons who have a need for greater mobility.